-- 7.35 Completing the required documentation, including an appropriate risk assessment. - 7.36 Ensuring that risk assessments and management including generic, site specific are undertaken and recorded. - 7.37 Undertaking pre-visits for all new visits and residential accommodation in this country and where possible, for trips abroad. - 7.38 Where pre-visits are not possible abroad, the group leader should aim to seek as much information as possible via other Schools and the tour operator. - 7.39 Completing an evaluation of the visit after it has taken place.
+- 7.35 Completing the required documentation, including an appropriate risk assessment (See Appendix 1).
+Guidance and training on completing this document can be obtained from the EVC. - 7.36 Ensuring that risk assessments and management including generic and site specific actions are undertaken and recorded. - 7.37 Undertaking pre-visits for all new visits and residential accommodation in this country and where possible, for trips abroad. - 7.38 Where pre-visits are not possible abroad, the group leader should aim to seek as much information as possible via other Schools and the tour operator. - 7.39 Completing an evaluation of the visit after it has taken place.